-Yes.
-You should allow approximately 25–30 hours for completion of all pre-reading and activities prior to the workshop.
+Yes, you should allow approximately 25–30 hours for completion of all pre-reading and activities prior to the workshop.

-- certify they have completed all pre-readings and activities
+- have completed all pre-readings and activities

-- pass all items of assessment.
+- passed all items of assessment.

 How are course participants assessed?

-- Ethics Scenario: Complete as take home assessment.
+- Ethics scenario - complete as take home assessment.

-- Risk Audit: Complete as take home assessment.
+- Risk audit - complete as take home assessment.

-- Business planning: Complete as take home assessment.
+- Business planning - complete as take home assessment.

 Participants are required to adhere to the QLS Academic Misconduct Policy and sign a declaration of academic integrity before submitting any assessment items.